macropin/django-registration/docs/upgrade.rst

 Changes to registration views
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The views used to handle user registration have changed significantly
+:ref:`The views used to handle user registration <views>` have changed
-as of django-registration |version|.
-Both views now require the
+significantly as of django-registration |version|.
+Both views now
-keyword argument ``backend``, which specifies the :ref:`registration
+require the keyword argument ``backend``, which specifies the
-backend <backend-api>` to use, and so any URL pattern for these views
+:ref:`registration backend <backend-api>` to use, and so any URL
-must supply that argument.
+pattern for these views must supply that argument.

 The ``profile_callback`` argument of the ``register`` view has been
 removed; the functionality it provided can now be implemented easily